SangleSumedh/React/readme.md

 4. **03tailwindprops**: A project combining Tailwind CSS with React props for styling.
 5. **04bgchanger**: A background color changer application to experiment with event handling.
 6. **05passwordgenerator**: A password generator tool built with React.
+7. **06currencyconverter**: A currency exchange tool built using React and currency-api.
-7. **customReact**: An exploration into building a custom React-like framework.
+8. **customReact**: An exploration into building a custom React-like framework.

 ## Getting Started